 Ben Wenger, Web and Sales Guy.
 Ben was born in Colorado and spent much of his childhood in Lancaster County.
 He started out his career at Chuck E. Cheese.
 All though his title was Technician, they still made him wear the Chuck E. suit on occasion.
 He now works part time at Precision Medical, Inc., which frees him up for entrepreneurial and artistic pursuits.
 He is heavily involved with his church and serves as an advisor to the youth group.
 On the weekend you might find him rounding up a cast of teenagers to make a video for his YouTube channel.

 Megan Waldner, Business Administrator.
 Megan was also born in Colorado and spent her teenage years in Lancaster County.
-She received a Bachelor of Arts in History from Patrick Henry College and spent several years living and working in northern Virginia.
+She has a Bachelor of Arts in history and spent several years living and working in northern Virginia.
 She returned to Lancaster County in 2014 to marry Sheldon.
-In addition to serving as the business administrator for Fresh Start Coffee, she also works as a lead editor on an FAA contract.
-Her remaining energy is taken up by her boisterous toddler.
+In addition to serving as the business administrator for Fresh Start Coffee, she also works as a contractor for the FAA.
+Her remaining energy is taken up by her three boisterous boys.